List of Marvel Comics characters: P: Ritchie Gilmore

 During the Fear Itself storyline, he takes an office job.
 Then, Steve Rogers has him assemble a new incarnation of the Avengers Initiative, to deal with the fear and chaos that was happening.
 At the end of the story-arc, he gets a promotion, only to find out his "promotion" is storage arrangement.

-Powers and abilities

 Prodigy's costume is mystically infused with power, giving him vast superhuman strength, speed, and stamina.
 He can leap incredible distances and when he jumps, it appears that he is flying.
 His golden costume is completely bulletproof, and can withstand most physical assaults.
 His cape functions as a hang glider, and enables him to glide on air currents.
 Prodigy is also adept in the skills of collegiate wrestling.
 He himself is the captain of the wrestling team at Empire State University.
 He often employs these grappling techniques when he fights.
 Prodigy has used submission moves as well, which may stem from the trend of collegiate wrestlers competing in MMA.